bfgray3/python-cpp/README.md

 ## usage

-to run the experiment, use the following:
+to run the experiment, use the following.  `results.txt` will be written to the working directory.

 ```bash
 make